Idyllic Villages

 Beeley, Pilsley & Edensor

-Beeley, Pilsley, & Edensor The Chatsworth Villages are a must if you have plans to visit the house.
+Beeley, Pilsley, and Edensor The Chatsworth Villages are a must if you have plans to visit the house.
 Beeley lies at the foot of a moor of the same name, which boasts panoramic views over the river Derwent, Lindop Wood and Stanton Moor.
 The village is a popular place to pause for lunch, afternoon tea, dinner or a reviving drink or two.
 Pilsley is another pretty Chatsworth village just a mile from the "Big House".
 The mellow gritstone cottages, many occupied by estate workers at Chatsworth, have some very attractive well-kept gardens.
 There is a spacious green in the village and there are some superb views all around.
 The Chatsworth Farm Shop and Craft Centre are in the village, where there is also a small shop, a gallery and a pub.
 Edensor ( 'Enza' to the locals) in Chatsworth Park features an array of traditional house designs, from mock Tudor to Swiss cottage.
 The 6th Duke decided to demolish the old estate village and rebuild it out of sight in the 19th century, because it spoiled his view of the estate from Chatsworth!
 Edensor Tea Cottage, is open daily throughout the year, serving breakfast, morning coffee, lunch and afternoon tea.
 A brisk walk over the hill leads you to Chatsworth, one of Britain's top ten country houses, with its landscaped gardens and lawns, water features, adventure playground and farmyard, shops, restaurants, cafés and much more.

 Photo credit: Dumphasizer (flickr)